 The SF Bay Area job market has continued to worsen, and I've found that ageism ( I'm nearly 82) is real.
 In addition, I endured a failed start-up during the pandemic, made a few bad investments, and had to endure my own debilitating medical issue (severe neuropathy) that has eliminated the long walks I've needed spiritually.
 Having had a relatively successful career, I had hoped that my savings would last through Alec's graduation, his successful job search, and my remaining retirement years.
 However, it's very true that life always presents us with the unexpected as yet another difficult lesson.

-With the $16,000 + I've raised from 75 donors I've bought Alec a used Subaru, paid for 3 months of car insurance, and paid rent for three months + a security deposit for his new apartment near Sac.
+With the $17,000 + I've raised from 75 donors I've bought Alec a used Subaru, paid for his auto insurance, and paid rent for four months + a one month security deposit for his new apartment near Sac.
 State.
-In addition, I've been paying, and will need to continue paying his college loans, personal loans, and his credit cards.
-I'm hoping to raise at least $20,000 more to cover his monthly debt, a portion of his on-going medical expenses, his therapist, as well as his living expenses for 6 months +/- at $2,500/mo. +/-.
+In addition, I paid for his old apartment cleaning and his moving costs to his new apartment ($1500), I've been paying, and will need to continue paying his college loans, and his credit card.
+I'm hoping to raise $20,000 +/- more to cover his debt, a portion of his on-going medical expenses, his therapist, as well as his living expenses for 6 months +/- at $2,500/mo. +/-.

 This money should get him through graduation after the summer semester, and into a reasonable job in what will likely be a very difficult employment market.